maikel/TaxiCam/README.md

 # Taxi Camera Project

-This project will contain all sources to control a surveillance system in a car.
+This project will contain some pyhton sources to control a surveillance/camera system in a car.

 Some more information will follow!